-James Nolan, the Penn admissions officer who interviewed Donald Trump for admission to Penn in 1966, recalls Trump's application process with The Washington Post.
+James Nolan, the Penn admissions officer who interviewed President Donald Trump for admission to Penn in 1966, recalled Trump's application process in a July 8 interview with The Washington Post.

-“It must have been decent enough to support his candidacy,” Nolan told The Post about the rating he gave Trump after the interview.
-Nolan added the final decision to admit Trump depended on Nolan’s boss who admitted Trump and is no longer living.
+“It must have been decent enough to support his candidacy,” Nolan told the Post about the rating he gave Trump after the interview.
+Nolan added that the final decision to admit Trump depended on Nolan’s boss, who admitted Trump and is no longer living.

-More than half of Penn’s applicants were accepted during the time Trump applied, with transfer students such as Trump having an even higher acceptance rate, Nolan told The Post.
-A Penn official said the 1966 acceptance rate is not available but cited the 1980 acceptance rate as “slightly greater than 40%," according to The Post.
+More than half of Penn’s applicants were accepted at the time Trump applied, with transfer students such as Trump having an even higher acceptance rate, Nolan told the Post.
+A Penn official told the Post that the 1966 acceptance rate is not available but cited the 1980 acceptance rate as “slightly greater than 40%."

-“I certainly was not struck by any sense that I’m sitting before a genius," Nolan said about his interview with Trump.
+“I certainly was not struck by any sense that [I was] sitting before a genius," Nolan said about his interview with Trump.
 "Certainly not a super genius."

-Trump has never released his transcripts from his time at Wharton and Nolan’s account is one of the first of its kind, according to the Washington Post.
-Trump has mentioned his Wharton education 93 times in public speeches between May 2015 and January 2018.
+Trump has never released his transcripts from his time at Wharton and Nolan’s account is one of the first of its kind.
+Trump mentioned his Wharton education 93 times in public speeches between May 2015 and January 2018.

-The Post added that while no donation was made in the Trump name prior to Trump's admission, many donations at the time were made anonymously.
-It cannot be conclusively said whether or not a donation by the Trump family played a role in his admission, according to The Post.
+The Post added that while no donation was made to the University in the Trump name prior to Trump's admission, many donations at the time were made anonymously.
+It cannot be conclusively said whether or not a donation by the Trump family played a role in his admission, according to the Post.